Welcome to Wisconsin 4-H and Your First Project

 By the time youth are finished with 2nd grade and are entering 3rd grade, they have a better idea of what interests them in 4-H. They feel ready to choose the project(s) they want to learn more about, because they have already tried a variety of activities.

-- Cloverbud Activity Plans and Family Letters—Grades 5K-2—Click the link to find three years of activities—nine hands-on activities per year.
+- Grades 5K-2—Click the picture above to find three years of activities—nine hands-on activities per year.
 Usually, the activities are intended to be done with a group of youth, but many can be done individually if needed.

-- Helpers—By clicking on the Cloverbud Activity Plans link above, parents/caregivers, youth volunteers, and adult volunteers will also find Leader Resources.
-The Cloverbud Leader Guide helps volunteers understand youth in this age group and how to effectively lead activities with them.
+- The Cloverbud Leader Guide helps volunteers understand youth in this age group and how to effectively lead activities with them.

 Spotlight on… Brown County 4-H Cloverbuds